Top 7 Safety and Feature Considerations When Shopping for a Multi-sport Child Carrier

 As for the ease of collapse for storage or transport, some models release with the push of a button, while others have more intricate methods or require more strength.
 Reviews are a good source of insight.
 The same can be said for reassembly the trailer, especially if you are trying to do it with (not so) patient children waiting.

 As the name implies, a multi-sport trailer is meant to be one single product that fits into multiple areas of your life.
 The vast majority will have a bike attachment so you can pull the trailer behind a bike, as well as smaller wheels to use the trailer as a traditional stroller.

-The Hamax Outback model also has the option of a jogging wheel kit so you can use the same multi-sport trailer as a jogging stroller.
-Now you are able to take the kids while preparing for two legs of a triathlon.
-We’ll get back to you when the floating model comes out (yes, kidding)!
+The Hamax Outback Bike Trailer + Stroller also has the option of a jogging wheel kit so you can use the same multi-sport bike trailer as a jogging stroller.
+Now you are able to take the kids along while preparing for two legs of a triathlon.
+We’ll get back to you when the floating model comes out (yes, we’re kidding)!

 Suspension minimizes impacts while using the trailer as a bike trailer or jogging stroller.
 A good suspension system will reduce the bumps for your child while biking or jogging on non-paved areas.
 This turns a jostling, jarring ride into one of peace and comfort.

 Brakes may not be the most important feature when using the multi-sport trailer as a bike trailer, but on a stroller, a parking brake is required by law.
 This means that any multi-sport trailer should be equipped with one.
 Many jogging wheel kits, such as the Hamax Jogging Kit, include a secondary hand brake.